zizicharter/python-polygon-painter/03-challenge.md

 ### Polygon

 A polygon is a closed 2D shape whose sides are all straight.
-For example, a right angled triangle or regtangle but not a semi-circle.
+For example, a right angled triangle or a rectangle but not a semi-circle.

 ![image](./polygons.PNG)

 ### Regular polygon

 A regular polygon is a polygon whose sides are all the same length and angles are all the same size.
-For example, a square or an equailateral triangle.
+For example, a square or an equilateral triangle.

 ![image](./regular_polygons.PNG)